nju-lug/NJUThesis/README-ctan.md

 ## Overview

-This package is intended for typesetting Nanjing University thesis with LaTeX, providing support for bachelor, master, and doctoral thesis.
+The njuthesis class is intended for typesetting Nanjing University dissertations with LaTeX, providing support for bachelor, masters, and doctoral thesis.
 Compilation of this class requires either `xelatex` or `lualatex` engine.
 ## License

 -----